When is the best time to take a school trip to France?

 With expert teams across all of our centres and dedicated trip coordinators here in the UK, our teams have the resources to respond to all school trip matters and offer every group a high level of quality and service whenever they travel.

-However, with less demand for our resources during the autumn and spring terms, we're able to give groups an even more personalised service as well as offer a wider range of options that may better suit your group.
+However, with less demand for our resources during the autumn and spring terms, we're able to give groups an even more personalised service as well as offer a wider range of options that may better suit your group and learning intentions.

 Top tips for your school trip to France